wgilewski/OnlineShop/README.md

-Online shop application
+Online shop application with phones.

 Functionalities available to unlogged user :

-- User eegistration(application will send activation link to the provided email without which the account won't be activated).
+- User registration(application will send activation link to the provided email without which the account won't be activated).
 - User login.
-- Sending questions which are stored on the admin's side.
+- Sending questions which are stored on the admin's account.
+- Links to social media accounts